Apicoop, honey and blueberries, Chile (producer)

-General manager, Chino, said:
+General Manager, Chino, said:

 Honey, blueberries and dreams

 Chino faces any hardships head on, explaining that they are a way of life.
-Chino says: “We lost 500 hives in the latest volcanic eruption, which is a significant number for the beekeepers in the area of Southern Chile.
+Chino says: “We lost 500 hives in the 2018 volcanic eruption, which is a significant number for the beekeepers in the area of Southern Chile.
 Luckily because we are a co-operative, we don’t just rely on one area for production.”

 With 28 permanent employees and 400 seasonal blueberry pickers to oversee, there is no time for sadness or hesitancy, he explains: